fruzsinaagocs/fruzsinaagocs.github.io/pubs-posters.md

 ### Selected publications:

-- **Agocs, F.**, Handley, W., Lasenby, A., and Hobson, M., (2019). *An efficient method for solving highly oscillatory ordinary differential equations with applications to physical systems.* [1906.01421](https://arxiv.org/abs/1906.01421)
+- **Agocs, F.**, Handley, W., Lasenby, A., and Hobson, M. *An efficient method for solving highly oscillatory ordinary differential equations with applications to physical systems.* Phys.
+Rev. Research 2, 013030 (2020)

 ## Posters